Linkinlog/docker-network-exercise/README.md

 This docker compose is the exact same as option 1, however our backend image is more traditional, using PHP-FPM and Caddy instead of Swoole.
 The downside being a bit of added complexity with multiple more processes and needing to use something like supervisord to wrangle them up.
 The upside being that its a lot more traditional, supported, documented, and we can rely on the official php image instead of the Swoole one.

+### Option 5
+This docker compose is the same as option 1 except using ✨Go✨ Benefit is smaller, lighter, faster, stronger
+Downside is type safe and compiled languages can take longer to develop if youre not familiar

+### Option 5_1
+This docker compose is the same as option 1 except using ✨Go✨ (and a scratch image for a smaller size) Benefit is smaller, lighter, faster, stronger, and now with an even smaller total image size Downside is scratch doesnt have stuff like curl, so no built in healthchecks